Preschool number activities

 In one study, researchers asked preschoolers to watch--and help--a rather incompetent puppet count a set of objects (Gelman et al 1986).
 The puppet would occasionally violate the one-to-one principle by double-counting (e.g., “one, two, three, three, four...).
 He also sometimes skipped an object or repeated the wrong cardinal value.

 Kids ranging in age from 3 to 5 were pretty good at detecting these violations.
-So your child might have fun correcting your own “goof up” puppet or toy at home.
-Have the puppet count the number of tokens in a set, and, sometimes, make mistakes.
-If your child doesn’t notice the error, you can correct the puppet yourself.
+So your child might have fun correcting your own puppet at home.

-But either way, ask your child to explain what went wrong.
-Experimenters working with 4- and 5-year olds found that kids didn’t make conceptual progress unless they were asked to explain either their own or the experimenter's reasoning (Muldoon et al 2007).
+What if your child doesn’t notice an error?
+Correct the puppet yourself.
+And either way, ask your child to explain what went wrong.
+In another, similar study, researchers found that preschoolers didn’t make conceptual progress unless they were asked to explain the puppet's mistakes (Muldoon et al 2007).

 The cookie maker: Making predictions about changes to a set